kgibbons44/PARIS2Analysis/README.md

 The primary PARIS 2 study dataset will be exported from WebSpirit using the in-built functionality as a series of five datasets, each in CSV format (.csv).
 Associated Stata do-files (.do) are exported that assist with labelling the variables.
 This do-file is not provided in this repository as they were not constructed by the author, however components of it are used in the "PARIS 2 Data Transformation.do" file.

 The randomisation data is exported from the Griffith Online Randomisation Tool.
-There is one CSV file per study site.
+There is one CSV file per study site, noting that one site did not use this tool and instead data is imported from a separate CSV file.
 These are imported and transformed using the "PARIS 2 Data Transformation.do" file.

 The code is broken into the three sections: